tuchk4/react-app-env/README.md

 NODE_PATH = src/scripts
 PORT = 9001
 ```
-*react-app-env* will automatically add `REACT_APP` prefix to each env variable expect:
+*react-app-env* will automatically add `REACT_APP` prefix to each env variable except:

 * PORT - dev server port
 * NODE_PATH - directory name to be resolved to the current directory as well as its ancestors, and searched for modules.
 It is [resolve.modulesDirectories](https://webpack.github.io/docs/configuration.html#resolve-modulesdirectories) for webpack.
 More details at node official doc ["Loading from the global folders"](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders)